The Virtual Selling Mindset

 Success in virtual selling starts with your mindset

-To defend revenue and even grow throughout the current pandemic, sales professionals have needed to develop a specific set of Virtual Selling skills.
+To defend revenue and even grow throughout the turbulent market conditions of recent years, sales professionals have needed to develop a specific set of Virtual Selling skills.
 These range from setting up their camera, background, and lighting, to engaging customers through the online medium.